 Patent Owner asserts that "the Board should exercise its discretion to deny the Petition because (1) Fintiv factors two through five support discretionary denial; and (2) the Petition does not provide a compelling, meritorious challenge (Fintiv factor six)."
 Prelim.
 Resp.
-37. Petitioner asserts that when "[t]aken as a whole, [the Fintiv] factors weigh against exercising discretion to deny institution."
+35. Petitioner asserts that when "[t]aken as a whole, [the Fintiv] factors weigh against exercising discretion to deny institution."
 Pet.
 5.

 After considering the parties' arguments and the record, and in view of all relevant considerations, discretionary denial of institution is appropriate in this proceeding.
 This determination is based on the totality of the evidence and arguments the parties have presented.
 In particular, we find persuasive the scheduling of the parallel proceeding's trial date months prior to the Board's projected statutory deadline for a final written decision, the substantial investment by the parties and the District Court in the parallel proceeding, the recommended denial of the motion to transfer by the District Court, and that the merits of the Petition are not particularly strong.
 See Paper 14, 1-2; Prelim.
 Resp.
-16-21 (arguing, for example, that Diener does not disclose "receiving... data associated with an operation of two or more communication units located in different geographical areas").
-In our view, these factors outweigh Petitioner's offer of a stipulation to limit the overlap between the issues raised in the Petition and the parallel proceeding.
-See Paper 12, 3-4.
+16-22 (arguing, for example, that Diener does not disclose "the second network being a different network than the first